This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GrillGatingHero #GrillGating

 It took my husband months to convince me to get a truck, but I'm glad that he did.
 We like to set up our tailgating party on the truck bed and a folding table.
 Now to light up the grill!

-This time I brought chicken drumsticks to slather my Dr Pepper barbecue sauce on even though it's delicious on almost anything.
+This time I brought chicken drumsticks to slather my Dr Pepper bbq sauce on even though it's delicious on almost anything.
 But first, I need to get my grill ready with some Kingsford® Charcoal.

 I love that smoky flavor the Kingsford® Charcoal adds to the meat.
 Since my sauce has quite a bit of sugar in it, I wait until the chicken is mostly done before brushing it on.